clockworkmedia/guidelines/README.md

 waiting a week for everybody to leave feedback.</strong>

 [contribution guidelines]: ../../../contributing
-[Getting Started]: ./getting-started
-[Design System]: ../../../design-system
-[Macbook Setup]: ../../../mac-setup
-[Stacks]: ../../../stacks
-[Tutorials]: ../../../tutorials
-[Push to deploy (Bitbucket Pipelines)]: ../../../push-to-deploy
-[Coding Styles]: ../../../coding-styles
-[Open Source]: ./open-source

 Maintainers
 ======

 ![clockwork](./assets/logos/logo.png)

-This guide is maintained by [Clockwork Media](//www.clockworkmedia.co.za).
+This repository is maintained by [Clockwork Media](//www.clockworkmedia.co.za).